Auto Collision Repair Pro Tips For When Your Car Breaks Down

 First of all, it’s a good idea to coast along the shoulder of the road until you reach a straight stretch of highway, with no curves in the road behind you.
 This will allow you to see any oncoming traffic, and it will also allow vehicles behind you to be well aware of your position at the roadside.
 If it happens that your engine suddenly dies while you’re in the middle of traffic on the highway, and you have no opportunity to reach the shoulder, you should make sure to stay in the vehicle.

 It can be extremely disconcerting to be sitting in a non-operational vehicle with high-speed traffic all around you, but if you were to get out of the vehicle and try and reach the side of the road, you might run into a much worse situation.
-Keep in mind that highways like this are generally patrolled frequently by police officers, so more than likely a Highway Patrol officer will be along shortly.
+Keep in mind: police officers generally patrol highways, so more than likely a Highway Patrol officer will be along shortly.

 Tips for Staying Safe

-If your vehicle does get damaged somehow and requires auto collision repair work, that’s something you can work on after the fact.
+If your vehicle requires auto collision repair work on the road, that’s something you can work on after the fact.
 Your immediate concern is to stay safe, and to try to keep your vehicle free from harm, given the fact that you are in a dangerous situation that could have the potential for disaster.

 Here are some things you should do to keep yourself and your vehicle safe before you make it to the auto collision repair shop: